Back Costing Report

 Clicking on a the Little Arrows to the left of the Category header will expand the display showing any Quotes, PO's, or Bills loaded - clicking on any of the teal coloured Quote, PO, or Bill link will take you to that Quote, PO, or Bill's page.
 You can also click the Expand/Collapse button at the top of the Category lit to expand or collapse all.

-A Simplified/Advanced switch is available - when this switch is turned on, Rave will display a % column to the right of each X vs Y dollar figure.
+A Simplified/Advanced toggle is available - when this toggle is turned on, Rave will display a % column to the right of each X vs Y dollar figure.

 We also have two exportable reports.
 Export to Excel will export your entire Category Back Costing report to a CSV file.
 The figures are also colour coded as above, and each Category has its own tab.
 This allows you to really break down your Costings and manipulate any information you need to.
 You can choose to export with or without Notes.